 Does the person you’re “hanging out” with seem overly jealous and possessive, or make you feel guilty about spending time with your friends?
 Does anyone pressure you to do things sexually that you don’t want to do?
-Have you been threatened or stalked in person or on email, a social marketing site or your phone?
+Have you been threatened or stalked in person or on your phone, a social media site, or through email?

 Consider these statistics: